Grammars for Document Spanners: Introduction

 \section{Introduction}

 The abundance and availability of valuable textual resources in the last decades position text analytics as a standard component in data-driven workflows.
-One of the core operations that aims to facilitate the analysis and integration of textual content is Information Extraction (IE), the extraction of structured data from text.
+One way to facilitate the analysis and integration of textual content is to extract structured data from it, an operation we refer to as \emph{Information Extraction (IE)}.
 IE arises in a large variety of domains, including social media analysis~\cite{DBLP:conf/acl/BensonHB11}, health-care analysis~\cite{DBLP:journals/jamia/XuSDJWD10}, customer relationship management~\cite{DBLP:conf/www/AjmeraANVCDD13}, information retrieval~\cite{DBLP:conf/www/ZhuRVL07}, and more.

 \emph{Rules} have always been a key component in various paradig\-m\-s for IE, and their roles have varied and evolved over the time.
 Systems such as Xlog~\cite{DBLP:conf/vldb/ShenDNR07} and IBM's SystemT~\cite{DBLP:conf/acl/LiRC11, DBLP:conf/acl/ChiticariuKLRRV10} use rules to extract relations from text (e.g., tokenizer, dictionary lookup, and part-of-speech tagger) that are further manipulated with relational query languages.
 Other systems use rules to generate features for machine-learning classifiers~\cite{DBLP:conf/dsmml/LiBC04,DBLP:journals/sigmod/SaRR0WWZ16}.